Information for beamtime

 • If you are a first-time user (and for any new members of your team), register as a user at the SSRL User portal

-• You can conduct safety training online before arrival.
+• Conduct safety training online before arrival.

 Planning for beam time